How To Make Printable Stickers For Your Bullet Journal, Planner And More

 I chose a simple banner that will allow me to add both the date and day of the week.
 Next step – changing the color.
 I decided to go with a bit lighter colors so my dates will be better seen when I write them.

 The next step is adding the day of the week test.
 Go to “text” and “add a header”.

 Once the header is there, you can change the text as well as the font and text color – just check the panel on the top.

 Select both elements, copy them as many times as you want, and change the text to create headers for every day of the week.

 Once you’re happy with what you have – select all elements and click the group button on the top.
 Now, this is one element, and to create more, you can just copy-paste them and later change the text.

 Once you’re done and happy with how it looks, you can copy it, and create another set of banners, maybe in a different color.

 Start by choosing a shape you want from your icon.
-I usually love my icons circle, so I search for a circle shape first.
+I usually love my icon circles, so I search for a circle shape first.